fluffy-critter/bandcrash/README.md

+# pyBlamscamp

 ![CC0 license badge](https://licensebuttons.net/p/zero/1.0/88x31.png)

-## pyBlamscamp

-This is forked from/based on [blamscamp](https://github.com/blackle/blamscamp), with an intention towards being a standalone program you run on your computer to automatically encode an album of songs into a bunch of different formats for distribution on various platforms, such as [itch.io](https://itch.io/), or for hosting on your own website.
+This is based on [blamscamp](https://github.com/blackle/blamscamp), with an intention towards being a standalone program you run on your computer to automatically encode an album of songs into a bunch of different formats for distribution on various platforms, such as [itch.io](https://itch.io/), or for hosting on your own website.

 To use it, you'll need to install LAME, oggenc, and FLAC; on macOS you can install these via [homebrew](https://brew.sh/), on Linux you can use your system's package manager, and on Windows you're on your own.